StarPlayrX/bigmac/README.md

 This will make things easier for everyone in the near future.

 With that we are keeping an eye on the Latebloom.kext which at this point it is best suited for OC.
-However this intergration will still be considered highly experimental as it's possible to still get a many race condition startup locks.
-It's terrible that this seems to something unsupported mac users will have to deal with post macOS 11.2.3.
-And please note that 11.0.1 - 11.2.3 also have a Wireless and Firewire related Race Condition.
-It does not happen often, but I've seen it manu times where the machine will go into an infinite loop with the `FireWire GUID <ptr> is missing error`.
+However this intergration will still be considered highly experimental as it's possible to still get many race condition startup locks in a row.
+Unsupported mac users will have to deal with post macOS 11.2.3.
+Please note that 11.0.1 - 11.2.3 also have a Firewire related Race Condition.
+It does not happen often, but I've seen it manu times where the machine will go into an infinite loop printing `FireWire GUID <ptr> is missing error` to the console.
+This same condition happen periodically in all version of Big Sur and Monterey.

 ### First Time User Guide macOS 11.2.3 (from an unsupported Mac)
 * If running Bigmac2 recovery / install disk from OWC 2.5" SSD, use a 4x PCIe slot (on Mac Pro 3,1 use the 3rd PCIe slot, not the 1st or 2nd 16x slots)